uccser/cs-field-guide/csfieldguide/static/interactives/rsa-encryption/README.md

 Allows the encryption of text using the RSA algorithm.

-This and `RSA Decryption` were built from scratch to replace `RSA JSEncrypt` by Jack Morgan, and `RSA No Padding` by Heidi Newton and James Browning.
+This and `RSA Decryption` were built from scratch to replace `RSA JSEncrypt` by Jack Morgan and `RSA No Padding` by Heidi Newton and James Browning.

 ## Modes and Formats